gar6920/Numberblocks/memory bank/RULES.md

 - Document extension points and required methods for new implementations

 ## Adding New Game Implementations
-- Create a new implementation directory
+- Create a new implementation directory as all implementation should be completely independent from the core structure
-- Extend the core Entity, Player, and NPC classes as needed
-- Register custom entity factories
-- Add implementation-specific assets
-- Update configuration to recognize the new game type